Listen to this article:

 Baby formula will typically contain a blend of several vegetable oils because these blends mimic the fatty acids found in breast milk.
 However some of these oils should be avoided as they are unhealthy for anyone, especially infants, to consume.
 These red flag oils include high oleic safflower oil, soybean oil, and palm oil.
 Many are highly processed with contaminants, come from GMO sources, and can’t be properly digested.

 Unfortunately, many popular baby formulas have been found to contain toxic amounts of aluminum.
 Heavy metals such as aluminum can increase the risk of neurological diseases and lead to reduced renal function and reduced bone mineralization in preterm babies.
 Unfortunately, the only way to know if a formula contains aluminum is to research whether or not it has been tested and found free from heavy metals.

-For a safe, plant-based non-soy formula, look to Else.
+For a safe, plant-based non-soy formula without soy oil, look to Else.
 Else products are different from other non-soy formulas on the market in several ways.
 While most infant formulas are either dairy or soy-based, Else is vegan, non-dairy, and soy-free.
-It is 100% organic, free of hormones, antibiotics, artificial colorings and flavors, and GMOs.
+It is 100% organic, free of hormones, antibiotics, artificial colorings, corn syrup and flavors, and GMOs.

 Else baby formula meets the complete nutritional requirements of your child for proper growth and development, is organic, and made from whole ingredients.
 All of the protein, fat, and carbohydrates found in Else formula are obtained directly from the whole plants of almonds, buckwheat, and tapioca, and there are no harmful oils or synthetic ingredients.